14th Maine Infantry Regiment

 The 14th Maine Infantry Regiment was mustered in for three years' service on December 31, 1861, and was mustered out on January 13, 1865.
-It lost 86 killed or died of wounds and 332 died from disease.
+During its service, 86 men were killed or died of wounds, 332 died from disease.

 Service in Louisiana

 The 14th Maine Infantry Regiment was organized at Augusta, Maine, and mustered in on December 31, 1861.
 The regiment left the state for Boston, Massachusetts, on February 5, 1862, and there embarked on February 6 on the steamer "North America."
 They arrived at Ship Island, Mississippi, on March 8.
 The regiment was attached to Butler's New Orleans Expeditionary Corps, January 1862.

 The Regiment remained at Ship Island until May 19, 1862, then moved to New Orleans, Louisiana, from May 19 to 25.
 They remained on duty there until July 7.
 They moved to Baton Rouge, Louisiana, on July 7.
 An expedition to the Amite River was carried out between July 23 and 25 by Companies "F" and "K".
 The Regiment participated in the Battle of Baton Rouge on August 5.
 The 14th Maine Volunteer Infantry Regiment is the focus of the poem "On the Men of Maine killed in the Victory of Baton Rouge, Louisiana" written by Herman Melville.

 They moved to Carrollton on August 20, and remained on duty there until December 13, 1862.
 During this time they went to Bayou des Allemands on September 4 to 5 and an expedition to St. Charles September 7 to 8.